Saudi Arabia–United Kingdom relations: Economic relations

-Military cooperation
+Military relations

 The UK's Ministry of Defence Saudi Armed Forces Project (MODSAP) supplies weapons and services to the Saudi Armed Forces under the Saudi British Defence Cooperation Programme (SBDCP) and the SALAM Project.
 MODSAP's principal roles are to monitor the progress and performance of the SBDCP and the Salam prime contractor, UK-headquartered arms company BAE Systems, so that the requirements of Saudi Arabia's armed forces are faithfully met.

 The UK's Ministry of Defence also runs the Saudi Arabia National Guard Communications Project, which aims to improve the communication capabilities of Saudi Arabia's National Guard.
 The UK also runs a British Military Mission to the Saudi Arabian National Guard.

 In 2021, the UK stated that it would not stop selling weapons to Saudi Arabia.
 In March 2022, Boris Johnson visited Saudi Arabia as "part of efforts to secure more oil supplies".

+Saudi Arabia is pushing to join the Global Combat Air Programme a multinational initiative led by the United Kingdom, Japan, and Italy to develop a sixth-generation stealth fighter, with tentative British and Italian support.
+However, due to concerns surrounding defence export rules and extended negotiations, Japan currently opposes Saudi entry.
+The UK Ministry of Defence intends to review means of cooperation with Saudi Arabia, and understand the Saudi government's military and industrial objectives.
+This is predicted to be completed by March 2024.